The Vet-Approved Guide to Dog Dental Health

 Depending on the results of the physical exam, your veterinarian will develop a plan for your dog or schedule a more thorough examination.

-During the physical exam, only the top of a dog’s teeth is visible.
+During the physical exam, only the tops of a dog’s teeth are visible.
 Seeing the roots and bones under the gumline is vital to assessing true dental health.
 The results of the physical will determine any additional dental examination or procedures your dog needs.

 Some dental procedures are as simple as routine teeth cleaning.
 If severe dental disease is present, there may be aggressive treatments required or oral surgery.